vineetkhemnani/namaste-react/Class 2/README.md

 ## node_modules
 database for npm installs\
-**WE do not put node_modules in github as our package-lock.json contains sufficient information to create node_modules** -We can generate node_modules on our server
+**WE do not put node_modules in github as our package-lock.json contains sufficient information to create node_modules**
+- We can generate node_modules on our server

 Using CDN is not a good way, coz React may keep getting updated But **packages** make sure of updates